MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ### Design changes

-If a pull request contains visual changes that can't easily undone or turned off by an application, these pull requests must be blocked until the project maintainers review the change.
+If a pull request contains visual changes that can't be easily undone or turned off by an application developer, these pull requests must be blocked until the project maintainers review the change.

 ### Breaking changes